italopguimaraes/Machine-Learning-Engineer-Nanodegree/Project 4 - I.A. Dermatologist/README.md

 ## Getting your Results

-Once you have trained your model, create a CSV file to store your test predictions.
-Your file should have exactly 600 rows, each corresponding to a different test image, **plus** a header row.
-You can find an example submission file (`sample_submission.csv`) in the repository.
+The [**sample_predictions**](sample_predictions.csv) file stores the test predictions, each row corresponds to a different test image, in addition to a header row.

-Your file should have exactly 3 columns:
+The file has exactly 3 columns:
 - `Id` - the file names of the test images (in the **same** order as the sample submission file)
 - `task_1` - the model's predicted probability that the image (at the path in `Id`) depicts melanoma
 - `task_2` - the model's predicted probability that the image (at the path in `Id`) depicts seborrheic keratosis

-Once the CSV file is obtained, you will use the `get_results.py` file to score your submission.
 To set up the environment to run this file, you need to create (and activate) an environment with Python 3.5 and a few pip-installable packages:
 ```text
 conda create --name derm-ai python=3.5
 source activate derm-ai
 pip install -r requirements.txt
 ```
+The `get_results.py` script will be used to evaluate your submission.
 Once you have set up the environment, run the following command to see how the sample submission performed:
 ```text
 python get_results.py sample_predictions.csv